FAQ 1: Can you help me find a new role in analytics?

 Did you enjoy statistics or math classes in school?
 If you did like statistics and math, you will most likely enjoy analytics.
 If you did not, this profession may not be a wonderful fit for you.
 I totally love crunching numbers and thus I love what I do.
 That passion is my secret to success.

 Knowing how to query data is also an essential skill, thus learn the SQL language and how to design a database.
+Dimensional modeling also seems to be in high demand.
 Again, these types of topics are widely available to learn for free.

 Lastly, you will want to have skills in showcasing your analysis and telling stories with data.
 If you are not already an Excel guru, you will want to become a master of Excel.
 It is the #1 analytics tool in the world!
 Also learn Tableau, Qlik, TIBCO Spotfire, or another data discovery tool.
 For data storytelling, there are many excellent books and SlideShare presentations on that topic.